danielsoutar/daggery/docs/limitations.md

 ## Daggery is not benchmarked

-It is unlikely to have an issue with performance in the transform - the transform is extremely short and incurs little in the way of branching, complex indices, nested structures, or waits (apart from the necessary `await` in gathering each batch for the async DAG).
+It is unlikely to have an issue with performance in the evaluate method - which is extremely short and incurs little in the way of branching, complex indices, nested structures, or waits (apart from the necessary `await` in gathering each batch for the async DAG).

 A more credible concern is memory performance - see [here](https://github.com/pydantic/pydantic/issues/11194) for some details.
 In particular the question of scaling to large numbers of models is unknown.
 For practical usage this is likely not a concern, but could be greater if multiple levels of nesting occur, as would be the case with composition.